tabalren/Blockchain-Pythohn/README.md

 ## Context

-There aren't as many tools available in Python for managing multiple types of currencies in one wallet.
-For this activity we are using the command line tool, HD-wallet-derive that supports not only BIP32, BIP39, and BIP44, but also supports non-standard derivation paths for the most popular wallets out there today.
+Using the command line tool, HD-wallet-derive, this activity will enable you to build a wallet that can manage several coins.
+It supports not only BIP32, BIP39, and BIP44, but also supports non-standard derivation paths for the most popular wallets out there today.

-HD-wallet-derive is a "universal" wallet and can manage billions of addresses across 300+ coins.

 We will only get 1 coin working: Bitcoin Testnet.